-Whether you’re stuck at home or just hanging around the house for a few hours, it’s the perfect time to braise short ribs.
-To get that fabulous flavor extracted from this cut of meat, you have to cook it slow.
-Sometimes I’m not planning on being in the house for two and a half hours, but this week, I’ve got all the time in the world.
+Whether you’re stuck at home for a snow day, working from home or just hanging around the house for a few hours, it’s a perfect time to braise short ribs.
+To get that fabulous flavor extracted from this cut of meat, you have to cook it slow whether you’re making this recipe or my favorite Short Rib Chili.

-So with short ribs in hand I went through my fridge and pantry to see what I could come up with.
+So with short ribs in hand and a day working from home, I went through my fridge and pantry to see what I could come up with.
 I had the basics, carrots, celery, onion and garlic along with tomato paste.
-I keep fresh rosemary and thyme growing in pots outside and I always have red wine (more valuable than toilet paper in my book).
-I found a box of chicken stock so I was all set to make the best short rib recipe for dinner.
+I keep fresh rosemary and thyme growing in pots outside and I always have red wine.
+I found a box of chicken stock so I was all set.

 There are two types of short ribs an English cut and a Flanken cut.
 The most common that you’ll see in the grocery or butcher shop is the English cut, you generally have to ask for the Flanken cut.
 An English cut short rib is one that has been cut between the ribs so you have meat sitting on one bone about 2-3 inches long.